syncfusion-content/maui-docs/MAUI/Calendar/headers.md

 ---

 # Headers in MAUI Calendar (SfCalendar)
 You can customize all the properties of the Header view using `HeaderView`.
-By using this property you can customize the Background, Height, TextFormat, TextStyle and ShowNavigationArrows in the Calendar.
+By using this property, you can customize the Background, Height, TextFormat, TextStyle, and ShowNavigationArrows of the Calendar.

 ## Customize the header height
 You can customize the header height `Calendar` by using the `Height` property.